dragonejt/CloudSnip/README.md

-# codesnip
+# CloudSnip
-A VS Code extension for storing Code Snippets to the Cloud
+Visual Studio Code extension for storing and sharing code snippets, all in the Cloud.